Sailias/bitcoin_payable/README.md

     `config.testnet = false`

-* If you set config.zero_tx to true, a transaction with 0 confirmations will be understood as secure and the payment set as paid.
-If the transaction doesn't reach config.confirmations the payment will be rolled back
+* If you set `config.zero_tx` to true, a transaction with 0 confirmations will be understood as paid and the payment set as `paid_in_full`.
+If the transaction doesn't reach config.confirmations the payment will be rolled back.
+Then a transaction reaches the desired confirmations, its payment will be set as `confirmed`.

 #### Blocktrail Adapter

-If you use `config.adapter = 'blocktrail'` *# the only abailable as for version 0.8.0* you'll need to sef the following enviroment variables:
+If you use `config.adapter = 'blocktrail'` *# the only abailable as for version 0.8.0* you'll need to set the following environment variables:

     # Basic authentification for your webhooks
     ENV['BITCOINPAYABLE_WEBHOOK_NAME']= "key"